mouseless/learn-nuxt/setup-guide.md

-With the new nuxt version, the trailing slash problem we found earlier no longer works.
+With the new nuxt version, the trailing slash problem we found earlier no longer works. longer works.
+So we removed the solution for trailing slash in `[...content-page].vue` and the `router.options.strict: true` setting in `nuxt.config.ts`.

 In the new version, the trailing slash causes problems with images.
 As a solution, we saw that the change we made in ProseImg reflected the change made